New Jersey Car Insurance Laws

 This refers to the owner or registrant of an uninsured motor vehicle allowing another driver to drive the automobile.
 However, if the driver is aware of the fact that there is not any insurance on the vehicle, that driver may also be liable.

-Every motor vehicle should, according to New Jersey law, have liability coverage.
+Every motor vehicle should, according to New Jersey law, have at least a minimum amount of liability coverage.
 This provides coverage for such things as property damage, bodily injury, and even in the case of death.

-Minimum bodily injury and death coverage for any one person must be at least $15,000 and, at minimum, $30,000 for a single accident.
-The insurance must include no less than $5,000 for property damage in a single accident.
+Minimum bodily injury and death coverage for any one person must be at least $15,000 and, at the minimum, $30,000 for a single accident.
+The insurance must include no less than $5,000 for property damage in a single crash.

 Stay Legal, Play it Safe for All, and Save Money